-Most of our the ideas are inspired by Corvaja's paper \cite{C}, and the very coarse overview of the proofs is the following: Roth's theorem is about the simultaneous approximation of some distinct elements $\alpha_1,\ldots, \alpha_n$ that by simplicity (in fact it will be enough to consider this case) can be fixed in $\mathbb K$, with an element $\beta\in\mathbb K$.
+The very coarse overview of the proofs is the following: Roth's theorem is about the simultaneous approximation of some distinct elements $\alpha_1,\ldots, \alpha_n$ that by simplicity (in fact it will be enough to consider this case) can be fixed in $\mathbb K$, with an element $\beta\in\mathbb K$.
 The existence of a very special ``interpolating polynomial'' $\delta$ for such elements (section \ref{aux}) allows us to write some integral estimates for measurable functions on $\Omega$ satisfying some technical properties related to the heights of the $\alpha_i$'s and $\beta$ (section \ref{estimates}).
-Then, assuming that Roth's theorem is false leads to the construction of a measurable function $\theta:S\to\mathbb R$ that gives the desired contradiction on the integral estimates previously found.
-The crucial point of the proofs consist in the construction of $\theta$, and this is exactly where we need the additional technical conditions on the adelic curve.
+Then, assuming that Roth's theorem is false leads to the construction of a measurable function $\theta:S\to\mathbb R_{\ge 0}$ that gives the desired contradiction on the integral estimates previously found.
+The crucial point of the proof consists in the construction of $\theta$, and this is exactly where we need the additional technical conditions on the adelic curve.